 Long Ashes Leisure Club offers a heated swimming pool, modern gym and spa treatments.

-Malham is a popular dales village, attracting tourists with its dramatic limestone scenary.
-A short walk from the village centre brings you to the impressive Malham Cove, Malham Tarn, Gordale Scar and the lovely waterfall of Janets Foss.
+Malham is a popular dales village, attracting tourists with its dramatic limestone scenery.
+A short walk from the village brings you to the impressive Malham Cove, Malham Tarn, Gordale Scar and the lovely waterfall of Janets Foss

-Other attractions include Ilkley with the Cow and Calf rocks, the spa town of Harrogate, Salts Mill, Stump Cross Caverns, the spectacular Aysgarth Fallsand Ribblehead viaduct.
+Other attractions include Ilkley with the Cow and Calf rocks, the spa town of Harrogate, Salts Mill, Stump Cross Caverns, the spectacular Aysgarth Falls (shown above) and Ribblehead viaduct